microsoft/code-with-engineering-playbook/docs/automated-testing/performance-testing/README.md

 # Performance Testing

-Performance Testing is an overloaded term that is used to refer to several sub categories of performance related testing, each of which has different purpose.
+Performance Testing is an overloaded term that is used to refer to several subcategories of performance related testing, each of which has different purpose.

 A good description of overall performance testing is as follows: